Frequently asked questions

 What is the Ewald Suzuki Guitar Method?

-The ESGM discovers, nurtures and evolves each child's innate abilities.
-Children develop cognitive, life and social skills as they learn to play remarkably well.
+The Ewald Suzuki Guitar Method embraces, nurtures and develops each child's innate abilities.
+Children develop cognitive, life and social skills as through learning guitar--and they learn to play remarkably well.
+It is based on the popular Suzuki Method, with music as the "mother tongue," taught internationally since 1946.

 What is the difference between a classical guitar and other kinds of guitars?